-AD images.
-This performance compares favorably with software stereo implementations, such as the package from Point Grey Research [11] with an estimated 80 Mde/s on a 2.8Ghz PC.
-In addition, we still have the majority of the CPU cycles available for other tasks since our approach runs on a GPU.
-There are also a few numbers listed as "not available" because of the memory limitation in the graphics hardware-it cant allocate enough P-buffers to store all the AD images.
+As we can see in Table 2, our implementation can reach up to 289 Mde/s, which is achieved by using P-Buffer and packed AD images.
+This performance compares favorably with software stereo implementations, such as the package from Point Grey Research [22] with an estimated 80 Mde/s on a 2.8GHz PC.
+In addition, we still have the majority of the CPU cycles available for other tasks since our approach runs on the GPU.
+There are also a few numbers listed as "not available" because of the memory limitation in the graphics